Statistical Inference of 1D Persistent Nonlinear Time Series and Application to Predictions: Daily Temperature Data and First Frost Prediction

-Following the recipe described above, we fractionally differentiate the temperature anomalies with $d=H-0.5$ and a memory length of three years ($M=1095$).
-Choosing longer memory ranges does not improve the model.
 For the drift and diffusion terms, we make a polynomial ansatz of order three and order four, respectively.
 Figure~\ref{fig:KMA} displays the estimated drift and diffusion functions for the fractionally differenced Potsdam Telegrafenberg daily mean temperature anomalies.
 Kir\'aly and J\'anosi also report nonlinearities for drift and diffusion of temperature anomalies for an aggregate of temperature time series of 20 Hungarian weather stations. \cite[Fig.3, p.4]{Janosi2002} Their data shows more pronounced nonlinearities for drift and diffusion than the Potsdam temperature anomalies because of more data points for large anomalies where nonlinearities are more dominant.

 To ensure numerical stability of the discrete-time Langevin equation defined by the estimated drift and diffusion functions, we set $\Theta(x_t > x_{\max}) = \Theta(x_{\max})$ and $\Theta(x_t < x_{\min}) = \Theta(x_{\min})$.
 We then fractionally integrate a discrete-time Langevin trajectory generated with the drift and diffusion parameters obtained.
 Figure~\ref{fig:Potsdam_model_comparison} displays the cumulative histograms, autocorrelation functions and power spectral densities of the temperature anomalies and model trajectories (see Figure~\ref{fig:dfa_anomalies} for the Hurst parameter estimation).
-They are in very good agreement.
+They are in very good agreement which is also confirmed by visual inspection of sample time series (cf. Figure~\subref{fig:sample_traj_full_model}).